 Learn Why It’s Smart To Try Before You Buy Size Reduction Equipment

-By Chris Nawalaniec, Vice President of Sales & Marketing and Jim Nielsen, Global Sales Manager, Stedman Machine Company
+By Chris Nawalaniec, Vice President of Sales & Marketing, Stedman Machine Company

 Selecting the right equipment is also a great way to save energy.
 Sure you could use a carpenter’s hammer to drive a railroad spike, but it is not very efficient, and while a sledgehammer is more common, an automatic spike driver can make the task nearly effortless.
 However if you are only driving a single spike, the additional energy required using the automatic option becomes cost prohibitive.
 A review of your material and process by the equipment manufacturer can help you avoid the pitfalls of under or over selection.

 Testing helps determine the most efficient processing technology to meet production needs.
 The right equipment saves time and money in the long run.
 Full-scale testing provides precise size reduction solutions for the exact material/s and a demonstration of a specific model before purchase.

 While the nuances of size reduction are infinite, commonly encountered industrial size reduction applications use equipment that achieves reduction through one or more of the following:

 - Impact -- hitting a friable material to break large parts into smaller ones